 5 Ways to Screw Up a Trip

-Screw-up #2 – Flying to the ‘wrong’ destination
+#2 – Fly to ‘wrong’ destinations

 #3 – Pack like an amateur

 #4 – Failure to pay attention

 - Make sure the airline has your contact info in case they must reach you.